Contact temporal network during motility induced phase separation: Results and Discussion

-The dense phase displays two peaks: one near $k \approx 10$, corresponding to hexagonal packing, and another around $k \approx 100$, associated with the connectivity of the system size scale.
+The plateau has two marked limits, one at $k \approx 10$, corresponding to hexagonal packing, and another around $k \approx 100$, associated with the connectivity of the system size scale.
 Although these values are close to expected structural configurations, their slight shifts suggest complex dynamics.
-At small degrees, the first peak is attributed to a \textit{caging} process in which particles are trapped in a hexagonal structure and occasionally escape, thus increasing their number of contacts (see the red square).

-The second peak at higher degrees corresponds to a less probable scenario at shorter times (blue dotted curve), where the particles belong to an internal structure known as an \textit{active solid}~\cite{digregorio2018full,goswami2025yielding}.
-In this regime, particles maintain extended contact as they move along the borders of the dense cluster, through hexatic defects, or the interface between domains, resulting in a larger number of connections (see the red circle).
+At small degrees, the first limit is attributed to events of particles performing a \textit{caging-like} process in which particles are trapped in a hexagonal structure and occasionally escape, thus increasing their number of contacts (see the red square).
+The second limit at higher degrees corresponds to a less probable scenario at shorter times (blue dotted curve), where the particles undergo \textit{active solid} like behavior~\cite{digregorio2018full,goswami2025yielding, caporusso2020motility}.
+In this regime, particles maintain extended contact as they move along the borders of grain boundaries or travels along larger channels due to gas bubble ruptures within the cluster~\cite{caporusso2020motility, umemura2025density}, resulting in a larger number of connections (see the red circle).
+To visualize these two behaviors, in Fig.~\ref{fig:4}(d) we show, as a guide to the eye, a static image of the cluster (gray dots), with the trajectories of ten particles performing a caging-like behavior shown in red, and the trajectories of eighty particles exhibiting an active-solid behavior shown in purple (see Supp.
+Movie 2~\cite{movies}).
+Both sets of particles diffuse over the same time interval.
+We have demonstrated that, by analyzing the degree distribution, it is possible to identify local microphases within the dense phase, in a manner similar to the approach used by Paoluzzi et al.\cite{paoluzzi2022motility} for a polydisperse collection of ABPs.